Kojima-1Lb

-Kojima-1Lb (TCP J05074264+2447555) is an exoplanet discovered trough the microlensing method.
+Kojima-1Lb (TCP J050742+244755 b) is an exoplanet discovered through the microlensing method.
 The host star lens was discovered by the amateur astronomer Tadashi Kojima (小嶋正).
-As of November 2019 it is the planet around the brightest microlensing host star and consequently around a nearby star, as opposed to most of the microlensing planets, which are usually found around distant and inaccessible host stars.
-Kojima-1Lb is a mildly cold Neptune around a red dwarf located 429±21 parsec from the solar system.
+At the time of its discovery it was the planet around the brightest microlensing host star and consequently around a nearby star, as opposed to most of the microlensing planets, which are usually found around distant and inaccessible host stars.
+Kojima-1Lb is a mildly cold Neptune around a red dwarf located 429±21 parsec from the Solar System.

 Naming

 The microlensing event was first reported on CBAT as TCP J05074264+2447555 by Kojima.
 Conventionally microlensing planets are named after the discoverer of the microlensing event and not after the discoverer of the planetary feature.
 The discovery group of the planetary feature nicknamed the microlensing event Feynman-01 in honour of the Osservatorio Astroficico R.P.
 Feynman that discovered the planetary feature.
 The star now appears as Kojima-1 in SIMBAD.